 Your ‘About Us’ page is more important to your website’s performance than you might realize.
 It’s the mien of your organization, a summary of who you are and what you represent. boilerplate about us website pages

 It is perhaps one of the most-trafficked pages on your entire website and, more often than not, it is outdated, overlooked., and undervalued.
 What if I told you that your “About Us” page could easily become a conversion funnel by simply replacing the old-school homogenized copy that is diminishing your website’s efficacy?

 An “About Us” page that weaves an interesting and distinctive story about you, your company, and your staff can be effective in several ways.
 I’m not talking about creating a fairy tale or spinning a yarn, which wouldn’t be appropriate for most websites.
 True stories and anecdotes make the best sources for organic corporate storytelling.
 Today a growing number of organizations are hiring skilled web content writers to deliver “About Us’ content that captivates readers and boosts conversion rates.

-This approach can be modified to suit both businesses, start-ups, creative entrepreneurs, artists, authors and professionals (financial advisors, attorneys, physicians, etc.).
-For professionals, I take a slightly different tack (that blog is forthcoming) to meet compliance and industry standards, while still letting readers know what sets this professional apart.
+This approach can be modified to suit both businesses, start-ups, creative entrepreneurs, artists, authors. and professionals (financial advisors, attorneys, physicians, etc.).
+For professionals, I take a slightly different tack (that blog is forthcoming) to meet compliance and industry standards, while still letting readers know what sets this professional apart. boilerplate about us

 The new approach to “About Us” pages